-A major part of our work is responding on all planning issues affecting historic designed landscapes in Devon that are on the Historic England Register of Parks and Gardens of Special Historic Interest, and those sites of local importance that are included in the Devon Gazetteer of Parks and Gardens of Local Historic Interest.
+A major part of our work is responding on all planning issues affecting historic designed landscapes in Devon that are on the Historic England Register of Parks and Gardens of Special Historic Interest, and those sites of local importance that are included in the Devon Local List of Parks and Gardens of Special Historic Interest.
 We do this on behalf of the national Gardens Trust (a statutory consultee).
-In addition, from time to time we identify and propose sites that might be of national importance to Historic England for consideration to be included on the Historic England Register, and the Trust itself considers those of local significance for inclusion in the Devon Gazetteer.
+In addition, from time to time we identify and propose sites that might be of national importance to Historic England for consideration to be included on the Historic England Register, and the Trust itself considers those of local significance for inclusion in the Devon Local List.
 We undertake research to underpin our conservation work and where possible we record the current status of the landscapes.
 The Trust's extensive database of the designed landscapes in the county is informed by our research and conservation work.

 We also work with other conservation organizations in the county like Devon Historic Buildings Trust, Exeter Civic Society and Devon History Society.
 For example, we worked with the Devon Historic Buildings Trust to restore a pavilion at RHS Rosemoor and helped the Exeter Historic Buildings Trust with a new garden at 21 The Mint.
 We also work with local authorities, for example with Torbay Borough Council on the recreation of the Lutyen's garden at the Drum Inn, Cockington and the Rock Walk in Torbay.
 The Trust was instrumental in the establishment of the Exeter Dissenters' Graveyard Trust and has supported its restoration of the 18th century dissenters' graveyard on Magdalen Street in Exeter.